Mobinakadaei/rest-api-testing/README.md

 ## Testing Approach

-1. Initial Tests:
+**1. Initial Tests:**

-  * I began by running test cases without sending any parameters and by sending parameters with null values to observe the API's behavior in these scenarios.
+  I began by running test cases without sending any parameters and by sending parameters with null values to observe the API's behavior in these scenarios.

-2. Invalid Animal Type:
+**2. Invalid Animal Type:**

-  * Next, I tested the API by sending an animal type that is not included in the list, such as "Lion", to evaluate how the API handles unexpected input.
+  Next, I tested the API by sending an animal type that is not included in the list, such as "Lion", to evaluate how the API handles unexpected input.

-3. Valid Animal Types:
+**3. Valid Animal Types:**

-  * I then sent requests for each of the valid animals to ensure the API returns the correct responses.
+  I then sent requests for each of the valid animals to ensure the API returns the correct responses.

-4. Amount Parameter Testing:
+**4. Amount Parameter Testing:**

-  * For the amount field, I tested the following boundary values:
+  For the amount field, I tested the following boundary values:

      * 0 (zero value)
      * 1 (minimum boundary value)